 Young then proceeded to vote “yes” to the full agenda, joining Pugh, Comptroller Joan Pratt, City Solicitor David Ralph and Public Works Director Rudy Chow in approving both the property sale and grant award.

 Asked why he agreed to a deal that he had characterized 10 minutes earlier as “giving this building away,” Young told The Brew: “I just had some issues, but I’m okay with it.”

-Struever has been making a comeback after the collapse, during the 2007-09 recession, of his high-flying development company, Struever Bros.
-Eccles & Rouse, amid a slew of contractor disputes, investor lawsuits and abandoned projects.
+Struever has been making a comeback after the 2008-09 collapse of his high-flying development company, Struever Bros.
+Eccles & Rouse, amid a gnarled thicket of contractor disputes, investor lawsuits and abandoned projects.